ReverbFX: A Dataset of Room Impulse Responses Derived from Reverb Effect Plugins for Singing Voice Dereverberation: Background

-Recent research in machine learning has introduced a variety of new approaches, including end-to-end \acp{DNN}~\cite{koo2021reverb}.
-Although initially proposed for reverb conversion, such models can also be applied to dereverberation.
-However, these supervised methods tend to learn the characteristics of specific reverbs present in the training data, leading to reduced performance when encountering unseen reverb types, a limitation given the wide range of possible reverberation scenarios in real-world applications.
-To address this challenge, more recent work has increasingly focused on generative approaches, such as diffusion models, which can be supervised or unsupervised and aim to achieve robust generalization across diverse reverb conditions.
+Recent research in machine learning has introduced a variety of new approaches, including end-to-end deep neural networks~\cite{koo2021reverb}.
+These supervised methods tend to learn the characteristics of specific reverbs present in the training data.
+This leads to reduced performance when encountering unseen reverb types, a limitation given the wide range of possible reverberation scenarios in real-world applications.
+To address this challenge, more recent work has increasingly focused on generative approaches, such as diffusion models, which can be supervised or unsupervised and aim to achieve robust generalization across diverse reverb conditions~\cite{lemercier2025diffusion}.

 \paragraph{Feedback Delay Networks}